hungtuchen/gitCS/README.md

 `$ git remote prune <remote_name>`

-// to clean up deleted remote branches
+// Deletes all deleted branches on `<remote_name>` but still referenced under local(`remotes/<remote_name>`)

+// options: --dry-run, report what branches will be pruned, but do not actually prune them.

 git branch
 --------------